jcreek/jcreek.github.io/docs/home-server/generative-ai/ollama.md

 ## Bonus model

 If you want to use a model specifically as a coding assistant then the best currently available is Mixtral...which needs at least 48GB RAM to run.
-Personally, I'm using the 6.7 billion parameter version of the deepseek-coder model.
+Personally, I'm using the 6.7 billion parameter version of the deepseek-coder model, which only needs 8GB to run.
 If you want to install it you can run:

 ```bash
 ollama run deepseek-coder:6.7b